ahmoham/Exploring-COVID-Data-in-SQL/README.md

 # PorfolioProjects
 Welcome to my PortfolioProjects repository!

-This repository contains all of my projects that showcase my data analysis skills using Python and Excel.
+This repository contains all of my projects that showcase my data analysis skills using SQL, Python, and Excel.

 # Project List
 Here is a list of the projects included in this repository: